 • Great for: Beautiful architecture, restaurants, bars, museums, young professionals, families

-Located in the Upper Valley, close to the Vermont border, the town of Hanover is home to Dartmouth College.
+• Located in the Upper Valley, close to the Vermont border, the town of Hanover is home to Dartmouth College.
 Although relatively small, with around 12,000 residents, it has plenty of activities for everyone.
 The Dartmouth campus is located in and around the downtown area, and it’s a safe and beautiful place to explore.
-One particularly fun building to explore is the Baker-Berry Library, which features a Harry Potter-esque tower room.
+While you’re trekking around, one particularly fun building to visit is the Baker-Berry Library, which features a Harry Potter-esque tower room.
 During the summer, the area is filled with live bands and farmers’ markets.

 In town, you can find a variety of local restaurants and bars, such as Lou's Restaurant & Bakery.
 And if you're in the mood for a movie, the Nugget Theaters offer a great place to watch movies.